ElectronNET/Electron.NET/README.md

 # Requirements to run:

 The current Electron.NET CLI builds Windows/macOS/Linux binaries.
-Our API uses .NET Core 2.2, so our minimum base OS is the same as [.NET Core 2.2](https://github.com/dotnet/core/blob/master/release-notes/2.2/2.2-supported-os.md).
+Our API uses .NET Core 3.0, so our minimum base OS is the same as [.NET Core 3.0](https://github.com/dotnet/core/blob/master/release-notes/3.0/3.0-supported-os.md).

+Also you should have installed:

+* npm
+* npm install -g typescript
+* npm install -g electron-builder

 # Community